flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to teach a FlyByWire A320neo beginner to start the aircraft correctly.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
-Aviation terminology and know-how is a requirement to fly any airliner even in Microsoft Flight Simulator.
+Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

     You will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
     Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists)